bertt/quantized-mesh-tile-cs/README.md

 ### History

+18-12-28: release version 0.3 with BinaryReader instead of FastBinaryReader

 18-12-05: release version 0.2 with new .NET project file and conversion to WGS84 (method GetTriangles) removed.

 ### Usage